tosdr/edit.tosdr.org/README.md

      This will start the server on port 9090 (http://localhost:5000)

-2. Create your user via the sign-up page
+2. Create your user via the sign-up page, or use one of the seeded users.
+   There are three seeded users: tosdr_admin, tosdr_curator, tosdr_user.
+You can log in with any one of these email addresses: admin@selfhosted.tosdr.org, curator@selfhosted.tosdr.org, user@selfhosted.tosdr.org, with the password `Justforseed1`, which will work for all three.
-3. Confirm your user manually
+4. If you created your own user, confirm your user manually
     * `docker-compose run web rails c`
     * Find your user: `user = User.find_by_username('your_username')`
     * Confirm user: `user.confirm`

-4. Sign-in
+5. Sign-in

-At the moment, you have to create your own data via the web interface or the rails console (`docker-compose run web rails c`), but we are working on a proper seed so that this will no longer be the case.

-To **annotate** a service, you will need to: create a service, create a document for that service, create a topic, and create a case that belongs to the topic.
+To **annotate** a service, navigate to the services page from the top-right menu, choose a service, and click `View Documents`.
+Begin by highlighting a piece of text from this page. **H and the Hypothesis client must be running.**

 For a demonstration of how annotations work, feel free to [inspect the video attached to this PR](https://github.com/tosdr/edit.tosdr.org/pull/1116).